Dudding Hill line: APPG proposal

 In October 2016, a report by Jonathan Manns and Dr Nicholas Falk, on behalf of the UK Government's All Party Parliamentary Group for London's Planning and Built Environment, proposed new orbital rail links in West London modelled on Swift Rail or Rapid Transit, connecting existing communities and those which could accommodate additional growth.
 It encouraged West London Business (West London Alliance) to reconsider work it had commissioned in 2001 which flagged the scope to connect Old Oak Common and Brent Cross along the Dudding Hill line.
 This connection was supported in addition to smaller connections using underused or unused existing connections.

 It was agreed at the following meeting of the West London Economic Prosperity Board, in December 2016, to undertake further analysis on the feasibility of establishing an orbital passenger rail connecting regeneration schemes.
 The findings were presented in June 2017, on the basis of which the Board voted to progress engagement with the Mayor of London around a West London Orbital.
 The Mayor put forward a proposal to work with the West London Alliance and others to deliver a West London Orbital in March 2018, following publication by the West London Alliance of a proposal.

 West London Orbital Railway proposal

 In September 2017, the West London Alliance, a partnership between the local authorities of Barnet, Brent, Ealing, Hammersmith and Fulham, Harrow, Hillingdon and Hounslow, proposed a new West London Orbital Railway passenger service that would connect Hounslow with Hendon and West Hampstead via the Dudding Hill line.
 New stations would be built at Neasden and Harlesden, and an interchange with the Elizabeth line and the Overground's North London line in the vicinity of Old Oak Common on Victoria Road, North Acton.

-On the Midland Main Line new platforms would be built at Hendon and at Cricklewood and West Hampstead, while the Hendon service could also call at the planned new station for Thameslink services at Brent Cross/Staples Corner.
+On the Midland Main Line new platforms would be built at Hendon and at Cricklewood and West Hampstead, while the Hendon service could also call at Brent Cross West.
 The West Hampstead branch would be complete by 2026 and the Hendon branch by 2029 with 4 trains per hour on each branch end.
 The project's benefit-to-cost ratio is estimated to be in excess of 50:1.